konkit/altszama/README.md

-# AltSzama - keep ordering food in order
+# AltSzama - when Google Sheet is not enough

+App written in Spring Boot + Vue 2 + MongoDB + Google Login.
+Its purpose is to help during ordering food for bigger group of people.

 ### How to run dev environment ?